-Of all your resume sections, your work experience is one of the most critical and important ones to have.
+Of all the sections on a resume, your work experience is one of the most critical and most important.

 - Job titles